Gear Up for the Annual Park City Ability Snow Challenge

 Located a few miles from downtown Park City in the scenic Wasatch Mountains, the National Ability Center operates a sports and training center for people with physical, developmental and cognitive disabilities.
 Well-known for its alpine skiing and snowboarding training programs, the center offers both one-time and multi-week lessons in cooperation with Park City Mountain Resort.

 All instructors are trained in adaptive skiing techniques, including mono-ski, bi-ski, 3-track, 4-track and guided skiing for people with visual impairments.
-The program’s goal is to promote skill development and mastery so that people with disabilities can enjoy independent skiing or snowboarding with their families and friends.
-Lessons include the use of adaptive equipment which is also available for daily rental.
+The program’s goal is to promote skill development and mastery, so people with disabilities enjoy independent skiing and snowboarding with their families and friends.
+Lessons include the use of adaptive equipment, which is also available for daily rental.

 A year-round facility, the National Ability Center also offers aquatics, archery, cycling, snowshoe, Nordic skiing, biathlon and equestrian programs.
 An indoor climbing wall, sled hockey and water sports are also available.
 U.S. Service men and women and their families also have access to special adaptive recreation programs.
 Popular activities include archery, outdoor rock climbing, cycling camps and family retreats.